United Church of Christ Mental Health Network

 To view our communities as spaces of healing and/or growth can be met with resistance from those who focus primarily on ministry outside of the community.
 However, in order to do such (often good and sacred) work, we must equip our disciples to go out into the world.
 That means fostering church communities that are therapeutic, healing and growing.
 Often an obsession with work outside of our church walls can mask a discomfort we have with seeing our own congregations as full of people who are deeply hurting.
 Healing is needed in our own church walls.
 It is often a challenging journey to heal together from the shame and stigma of mental health conditions in the church.
 But, it is necessary and liberating work.
 We are meant to heal the world on behalf of Jesus, and part of that world is our own churches.

-Rev. Megan Snell, MDIV, DMin Candidate, is an ordained minister in the United Church of Christ, currently serving as Clinical Spiritual Advisor at Recovery Centers of America in Danvers, an inpatient drug and alcohol recovery center.
-Prior to this position, she has served as Pastor of several UCC churches in the Boston metro area.
-Throughout her ministry, Rev. Megan has officiated weddings, baptisms, and memorial services in the wider community.
+Rev. Dr. Ciarán Osborn is an ordained minister in the United Church of Christ, serving in the Boston metro area.
+He has served as Pastor of several UCC churches in the Boston area as well as in clinical Chaplain positions.
+Throughout his ministry, Rev. Ciarán has officiated weddings, baptisms, and memorial services in the wider community.

-Rev. Megan also lives with chronic mental health conditions.
-She writes, teaches, and preaches regularly on the topics of mental health, mental illness, and faith.
-Rev. Megan writes for and serves on the Board of Directors Executive Committee of the United Church of Christ Mental Health Network.
-Megan is a board game nerd and hiking and Krav Maga enthusiast.
-Her family lives in the Boston area and they share their life with numerous dogs and chickens.
-To connect with Rev. Megan go to revmeganosbornsnell.org.
+Rev. Ciarán also lives with chronic mental health conditions.
+He writes, teaches, and preaches regularly on the topics of mental health, mental illness, and faith.
+Rev. Ciarán writes for the United Church of Christ Mental Health Network.
+Ciarán is a board game nerd and hiking and Krav Maga enthusiast.
+His family lives in the Boston area and they share their life with numerous dogs and chickens.

 Filed Under: Church, Community, Mental Health, Mental Health Network, UCC, United Church of Christ